andrewfoghel/cis237assignment6/README.md

 | README                                  | 5      |
 | Total                                   | 100    |

-## Outside Resources Used
+## Youtube, stack overflow, Microsoft

-## Known Problems, Issues, And/Or Errors in the Program
+## the row clickable only works when on /Beverages/Index url